 America has just witnessed an unconscionable abuse of power.
 President Obama has betrayed his oath to the nation — rather than bringing us together, ushering in a new kind of politics, and rising above raw partisanship, he has succumbed to the lowest denominator of incumbent power: justifying the means by extolling the ends.
 He promised better; we deserved better.

 He calls his accomplishment “historic” — in this he is correct, although not for the reason he intends.
 Rather, it is an historic usurpation of the legislative process — he unleashed the nuclear option, enlisted not a single Republican vote in either chamber, bribed reluctant members of his own party, paid-off his union backers, scapegoated insurers, and justified his act with patently fraudulent accounting.
 What Barack Obama has ushered into the American political landscape is not good for our country; in the words of an ancient maxim, “what starts twisted, ends twisted.”

 His health-care bill is unhealthy for America.
 It raises taxes, slashes the more private side of Medicare, installs price controls, and puts a new federal bureaucracy in charge of health care.
 It will create a new entitlement even as the ones we already have are bankrupt.
 For these reasons and more, the act should be repealed.
 That campaign begins today.

-– Mitt Romney is a former governor of Massachusetts and a candidate for the Republican presidential nomination.
+– Mitt Romney is the former governor of Massachusetts and author of No Apology.